Let’s compare differences in the ways marriage end.

 Reasons for Divorce

-Divorce is complicated.
+Divorce, or the dissolution of a marriage, is complicated.
 Depending on your state, you may have both no-fault and fault divorce options.
 In a no-fault divorce, neither is blamed for the breakup and you don’t necessarily have to give a reason.

 a.
 At-fault divorce reasons